MobileLLM/AutoDroid/README.md

 ## Note

+- We thank a lot for the wonderful opensource apps from [Simple Mobile Tools](https://github.com/SimpleMobileTools).
-Note that AutoDroid is currently for research purpose only.
+- Note that AutoDroid is currently for research purpose only.
 It may perform unintended actions (e.g. modifying your account/settings).
 Please use at your own risk.

 Enjoy!